 • margins are on all four sides

-To minimize the amount of work and the associated cost required to get the material flat and without camber, either reduce or change one or more of these attributing factors.
-If unable to do so, consideration may have to be given to allow for less stringent tolerances.
+To minimize the amount of work and the associated cost required to get the material flat and without camber, you need to either reduce or change one or more of these attributing factors.
+If unable to do so, less stringent tolerances may be required.

 End Margin Pattern